 - guarantees concerning statements made by companies are reinforced.
 The Authority provides a framework for the communication of these statements to ensure their confidentiality; and

 - the possibility to introduce a summary application with French competition authorities where the European Commission is likely to deal with the case.
 In such cases, the amount of information the applicant must provide is alleviated as long as the Authority has not decided to act in the case.35 Finally, the revised guidelines strengthen the role of the leniency adviser, particularly as a gateway for firms looking to file leniency applications.

 Undertakings can also benefit from fine reductions as a result of a party not contesting the existence of the alleged practices.
-This procedure is known as the ‘negotiated settlement route’.
 In this case, the maximum fine that may be imposed is reduced by half.
-In addition to this reduced-fine ceiling, if the undertakings also offer commitments to modify their behaviour in the future, the Authority may grant a reduction to the actual fine.30 By way of illustration, the Council granted a 90 per cent reduction of the fine imposed on La Poste for anti-competitive discounts.
-La Poste did not contest the Council’s allegation and submitted a set of substantial undertakings designed to prevent any recurrence of such behaviour.31 The Council also implemented this procedure in the cablemaking and in the laundry cleaning and renting sectors in which the companies involved were respectively granted a fine reduction of 10 per cent and 100 per cent as they offered highly innovative measures that had not yet been implemented in France, such as an internal whistle-blowing procedure.32 It appears, from the existing cases applying the negotiated settlement procedure, that for the moment the French competition authorities seem to have found the proportion of fine reduction to be granted depending on the companies’ behaviour:
+In addition to this reduced-fine ceiling, if the undertakings also offer commitments to modify their behaviour in the future, the Authority may grant a reduction of the actual fine.37 By way of illustration, the Council granted a 90 per cent reduction of the fine imposed on La Poste for anticompetitive discounts.
+La Poste did not contest the Council’s allegation and submitted a set of substantial undertakings designed to prevent any recurrence of such behaviour.38 The Council also implemented this procedure in the cablemaking and in the laundry cleaning and renting sectors in which the companies involved were respectively granted a fine reduction of 10 per cent and 100 per cent as they offered highly innovative measures that had not yet been implemented in France, such as an internal whistleblowing procedure.39 It appears, from the existing cases applying the negotiated settlement procedure, that for the moment the French competition authorities seem to have found the proportion of fine reduction to be granted depending on the companies’ behaviour:

 - companies that undertake to implement compliance programmes for their employees or executives may be granted a 10 per cent reduction;

-- companies implementing a whistle-blowing procedure may be granted a 20 per cent fine reduction;33 and
+- companies implementing a whistleblowing procedure may be granted a 20 per cent fine reduction;40 and

 - companies taking further commitments such as behavioural commitments may be granted a 30 per cent reduction.